jexniemi/browserless-action-runner/README.md

 In this example, the start_commands input is a multiline string, with each command on a separate line.
 These commands are run after the Browserless Docker container is up and running.

-## Inputs
-start_commands
-Required The start commands to run.
-These should be provided as a multiline string, with each command on a separate line.

 ## Contributing
 If you have suggestions for how browserless-action-runner could be improved, or want to report a bug, open an issue!